DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Field: `IconErrorCode.InvalidBitDepth = 4097`

-Code 0x1001: the file is an icon, and an icon directory entry has a bit depth with any value other than 0, 1, 4, 8, 24, or 32.[`Value`](#property-public-systemobject-value--get-) contains the bit depth.
+Code 0x1001: the file is an icon, and an icon directory entry has a bit depth with any value other than 0, 1, 4, 8, 24, or 32. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains the bit depth.

 --------------------------------------------------
 ## Field: `IconErrorCode.ZeroValidFrames = 4098`